Friedrich Wolters: Professor of History

 His wife, Erika, died in 1925.
 By this time, he had virtually abandoned history for nationalist propaganda.
 He also became involved in issues of racial purity, and was a major contributor to encouraging belief in what was called "Die schwarze Schmach" (The Black Disgrace).
 His position was somewhere between the German National People's Party (DNVP) and the German People's Party (DVP).
 He once took part in a völkisch memorial service for the right-wing martyr, Albert Leo Schlageter.
 George, who disliked common politics, became increasingly skeptical of Wolters' ideas and motives.

 In 1927 he remarried, to Gemma Thiersch (1907-1994), daughter of the architect Paul Thiersch.
 Two years later, he published what he considered to be his "magnum opus": Stefan George und die Blätter für die Kunst.
 Deutsche Geistesgeschichte seit 1890 (Stefan George and the Leaves of Art: German intellectual history since 1890).
 The critical reception was mixed.
-Even Friedrich Gundulf, one of George's early followers, thought it was a " hopelessly bad, thoroughly mendacious book".
+Even Friedrich Gundolf, one of George's early followers, thought it was a " hopelessly bad, thoroughly mendacious book".
 There were also anti-Semitic undertones that led Jewish members of the Circle, such as Karl Wolfskehl, to express their resentment.

 He had suffered from heart problems since being hospitalized for severe rheumatism in 1917, during the war.
 While visiting Munich in 1930, he became ill and was diagnosed with an arterial thrombosis.
 After showing some improvement, he died suddenly, a month later, and was interred at the Waldfriedhof.
 His friends, Julius Landmann and Carl Petersen created the Friedrich Wolters Foundation; supported with funds from the University of Kiel.
 After Landmann's death, the Foundation became associated with the Nazis and his widow, Edith, called for its dissolution.
 It continued to operate until 1937, when its funding was withdrawn.